mittwald/cli/CONTRIBUTING.md

 Use flags and arguments to model inputs.
 Follow the following guidelines when defining flags and arguments:

 - Use flags for optional inputs
-- Use arguments for required inputs; commands that affect an existing resource should accept that resource's ID as first argument.
+- Use arguments for required inputs; commands that affect an existing resource should accept that resource's ID as the first argument.
 - Both should be named in `kebab-case`